rioriost/azure-tts/README.md

 # azure-tts
 A simple bash script to use Azure Text-to-Speech on macOS

 Before starting using the script, you need to create Azure Text-to-Speech service on Azure Portal.
 The voice "en-US-JessaNeural" is set by default, so you need to configure the service with 'Standard' (S0) Pricing Tier to enable neural voice.

-After creating the instance of Azure TTS, you could find the apiKey on Azure Portal.
-Put it into the script as follows.

-apiKey="b0e9cb8eb92744018b7d1852622c2b84"
-(This key is just a sample.)
+Also, you need to install Azure CLI. e.g. brew install azure-cli

 How to enable the script as a service.